garrettruss/CPP-Projects/README.md

-# Collection of mini CPP projects
+# Collection of mini C++ß projects based off of Codecademy course